incakoala/top9movie/README.md

+# About

+Top9 Movie is a movie directory project I created using the base code from First Step Coding, using API from https://themoviedb.org/.
+The website contains basic functionality as outlined below, plus additional search functions and styling by me.

+Some special features include an image carousel by Slick.

+The documentation below this point is provided by First Step Coding.

 # Top9 Movie Loader

 Top9 is an application that loads cover images for the top 9 movies matching search criteria provided by the user.